Ashatz/purecloud_api_sdk_csharp/README.md

 install-package PureCloudApiSdk
 ```

-Pacakage info can be found at http://www.nuget.org/packages/PureCloudApiSdk/
+Package info can be found at http://www.nuget.org/packages/PureCloudApiSdk/

 # Using the Library